• Who We Are

 Is Camp kosher?

 No. The food is kosher style, meaning we do not serve bacon or shellfish, nor do we mix meat and dairy.
-We also accommodate dietary restrictions such as vegetarian and vegan food options.
+We also accommodate dietary restrictions such as vegetarian food options.

 Camperships